Overview

 Getting There

 Killiney Beach is easily reached by the DART (Dublin Area Rapid Transit).
-The nearest station is Killiney DART, a short walk from the main car park and the A‑grade walkway that leads directly onto the sand.
-For those driving, two car parks serve the beach: a smaller lot for roughly 14 cars and a larger one accommodating about 50 vehicles.
+The nearest station is Killiney DART, a short walk from the main car park and the A-grade walkway that leads directly to the shore.
+For drivers, two car parks serve the beach: a smaller lot for roughly 14 cars and a larger one accommodating about 50 vehicles.
 Both fill quickly on sunny weekends, so early arrival is advisable.

 Facilities